Don’t just tell employees organizational changes are coming — Explain why

 Our historical advantage has been eroded by intense competition and changing customer needs – if we change, we can regain our leadership position.

 The second is the turnaround story – typically a burning platform:

 We’re performing below industry standard and must change dramatically to survive.
 We can become a top-quartile performer in our industry by exploiting our current assets and earning the right to grow.

 These stories both seem intuitively rational, yet they too often fail to have the impact that management desire.
-Research by a number of leading thinkers in the social sciences, such as Danah Zohar, has shown that when managers and employees are asked what motivates them the most in their work they are equally split among five forms of impact:
+Research by a number of leading thinkers in the social sciences has shown that when managers and employees are asked what motivates them the most in their work they are equally split among five forms of impact:

 - Impact on society – for instance, building the community and stewarding resources